Surface separation in elastoplastic contacts

-In this study, we use the 8192--32 surface introduced in Ref.~\cite{PRE}.
+In this study, we use the 8192--32 surface introduced in \cite{PRE}, where the ``width'' of the cut-off region is $q_1/q_{\rm c} = 32$ and the total ``length'' of the power spectrum is $q_1/q_0 = 8192$.
 This randomly rough surface was generated by superposing plane waves with random phases.
-The same material parameters as in Ref.~\cite{PRE} are used here, but in the present analysis, we consider several values of the applied squeezing pressure $\sigma_0$.
+We also use the same material parameters as in \cite{PRE}, but in the present analysis we consider several values of the applied squeezing pressure $\sigma_0$.
+In \cite{PRE} we used three surfaces, 2048--8, 4096--16, and 8192--32, but here we focus on the largest system since theory effectively corresponds to $q_1/q_{\rm c} = \infty$.